The Fortune Teller

 Alexander screamed "Mother!"
-His scream caused the Fortune Teller's spell to weaken and had set Nadnerb and Helen free.
+His scream caused the Fortune Teller's spell to weaken and set Nadnerb and Helen free.
 As they heard his scream, they rushed to his rescue.
 Helen grabbed him from the Fortune Teller and held him tight.
-Nadnerb shouldn't have let this happened.
-He failed protecting Alexander from the Fortune Teller.
-He turned to Alexander and looked at the Fortune Teller with anger.
+Nadnerb should have known she would find him.
+He looked upon the Fortune Teller with anger.

 Nadnerb grabbed the dagger from the Fortune Teller, aimed it at her, and yelled angrily, "What did you do?!"

 "I saw our own future from that demonic creature!" she was horrified.

 "Don't you ever call him that!" screamed Helen.

 "What did you do to us?!" demanded Nadnerb.

 "I put a spell on you and the young woman so that you would not know I am here," she confessed.